Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Blame part of it on bad habits: running, lunging, squatting without proper form.

-- heavy packs coupled with the wrong footwear,
+- heavy backpacks coupled with the wrong footwear

 - or the phase of the moon (not too sure about that one).